 For me? he answered questionably.
 Yes!

-Then I set it down to cool but there is still always that communication barrier that always means we really don’t understand what each other is saying.
-So once it was cool, I wrapped in up and wrote a label on it with his name.
+Then I set it down to cool, but there is still always that communication barrier that always means we really don’t understand what each other is saying.
+So once it was cool, I wrapped it up and wrote a label on it with his name.

 No, thank you.